 - Youth-led mechanisation for land opening and on farm operations.
 This can build around a service-led intervention model to enable youth to invest in mechanisation services as a business.

 - Youth engaged in local seed business and distribution agency.
 Youth can be engaged in specialised agricultural production ventures like seed production and as agents for delivery and distribution systems.

 - Production through demand-driven approaches to harness youth energy.
 Youth can be supported to engage in contract farming, building on forward contract arrangements, with oilseed buyers & processors.

 - Participation in storage and aggregation markets.
 Youth can function as buying or delivery agents in trading systems.
 For instance, the company engages youth as buying agents and facilitates them by pre-financing and mentoring.
 To improve the link between production and aggregation, youth producer groups can be supported with the provision of small bulking houses.
 This allows youth groups to act as primary aggregation centres.

 Group approach: Interventions to facilitate private sector engagement with youth should not target youth in isolation but as part of a group.

-Working with existing and established cooperatives and associations: Youth that could benefit from robust inclusion are those fully integrated in current farming structures in the communities which are: producer groups, cooperatives and savings associations.
-Operating within the context of the existing institutional and social structures provides youth with credibility and is more likely to attract the private sector.
+Working with existing and established cooperatives and associations: Youth that could benefit from robust inclusion are those fully integrated in current farming structures in communities.
+These communities need to have producer groups, cooperatives, or savings associations.
+Operating within the context of the existing institutional and social structures provides youth with credibility.
+It is also more likely to attract the private sector.

-Role models: A strong point in the business models that KIT designed is that they hinge upon using role models to offer peer learning support and apprenticeship learning for youth to engage in farming as a business and adopt good agricultural practices.
+Role models: A strong point in the business models that KIT designed is that they hinge upon using role models to offer peer learning support.
+They also offer apprenticeship learning for youth to engage in farming as a business and adopt good agricultural practices.